tamphi/spectrum/README.md

 Higher Order Spectrum Estimation toolkit
 ======
-Code Modified by Tam Phi based on the original repo by synergetics @ MIT.
-The below content and Python 2 belong to GitHub user: synergetics
+Python 3 code modified by Tam Phi based on the original repo by synergetics @ MIT.
+The below content and Python 2 code belong to GitHub user: synergetics
 # Contents

 ## Bicoherence